mascarenhas/alien/doc/alien.md

 library to Lua.
 In other words, it lets you write extensions that call out to native code using just Lua.

-Be careful when you use Alien, I tried to make it as safe as possible, but it is still very easy to crash Lua if you make a mistake.
+Be careful when you use Alien: I tried to make it as safe as possible, but it is still very easy to crash Lua if you make a mistake.
 Alien itself is not as robust as a standard Lua extension, but you can use it to write extensions that won't crash if you code them well.